buds-lab/learning-trail-dev/README.md

-Breaking down of a primary info point into secondary info points

-Example of placement for secondary info points

 ## Scavenger Hunt:
 After a user scans a primary info point, they will be prompted by the app to look for the secondary info points associated with it.
 On completion for a branch of primary and secondary info points, users would be prompted to look for other branches.
 In total, there will be 7 primary info point branches with a total of maximum 25 secondary info points, i.e 2 - 4 secondary info points for each primary info point.
 If possible, we can attribute rewards, SDE IV memorabilia or special titles for users who are able to find & scan all primary and secondary building on the day of the launch.

-Example of a trail with info points

-Examples of app screens

 ## Dynamic Stories Screen: